observablehq/plot/README.md

 TODO Describe the defaults for fill and stroke.

-TODO Describe how missing data is handled.
+TODO Describe how missing or invalid data is handled.

 In addition to the [standard style options](#marks), the following additional options are supported, expressed in pixels: